Site icon Akron Income Tax Preparation

 Proper documentation is essential for claiming business tax deductions.
 Regarding business expenses, the burden of proof falls on the taxpayer.
 This means you must provide adequate documentation to support your deductions.

 The IRS requires taxpayers to keep records supporting deductions.
 These records should include receipts, canceled checks, and other documents showing each expense’s amount, date, place, and business purpose.
 By keeping these records, you can prove to the IRS that the expenses were legitimate business expenses and qualify for a tax deduction.
-For additional information on what types of records to keep, refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.
+For more details on what types of records to keep, refer to IRS Publication 535.

-With proper documentation, tax return preparers can avoid losing out on potential deductions, facing penalties, and even being audited by the IRS.
-The IRS can only allow deductions if tax return preparers provide adequate supporting documentation.
-This means that even if the expenses were legitimate business expenses, tax return preparers could only claim them on their tax return if they provided proper documentation, including all income and related expenses on Schedule C, Profit or Loss from Business (Sole Proprietorship).
+Without proper documentation, you risk losing potential deductions, facing penalties, and enduring a time-consuming IRS audit.
+This means that even legitimate business expenses could be disallowed if you fail to provide the required supporting documentation, including reporting all income and related expenses on Schedule C, Profit or Loss from Business (Sole Proprietorship).

-What kind of proof you need for a tax deduction?
+What kind of proof do you need for a tax deduction?

 These tax deductions must be Ordinary and Necessary Expenses for your business.